GabenNguyen/IntelliCheck/README.md

 ### Authentication
 - **Clerk**

+## 🎯 Purpose of this project
+As an university student, I always find that the material provided on the university course website is not enough when it comes to the exam period.
+I always have to look up for extra information on either the Internet or ChatGPT.
+However, ChatGPT sometimes gives me too many irrelevant questions to the topic that I provided.
+As a result, I decided to make this AI Quiz Generation project to help me generate questions for my studies during the exam period.

 ## 🔎 Use case
 1. User signs in securely.
 2. System redirects authenticated user to the dashboard.